 6. Route 66

-As you drive on Route 66, you will pass through various regions, some thriving, others abandoned but nevertheless embody California’s vibrant culture.
+As you drive on Route 66, you will pass through various regions, some thriving, others abandoned but nevertheless embodying California’s vibrant culture.

-One of the more famous stop-off points is Roy’s Motel and Café that includes vintage cars and art pieces depicting California’s vintage aesthetic.
+One of the more famous stop-off points is Roy’s Motel and Café which includes vintage cars and art pieces depicting California’s vintage aesthetic.

 5. Big Bear Lake

 Big Bear is one of the most picturesque places in California and just a short day trip from Palm Springs.
 This lake is located in the San Bernardino Mountains at a 7,000 ft. elevation and is the perfect destination to visit all year round.
 You get to breathe in the fresh mountain air as you spend the day skiing or camping depending on the season.